-The British National Curriculum (ENC) is used by the vast majority of schools in the United Kingdom and by thousands of British Curriculum schools all over the world, over 3,000 schools in total.
-It was first launched in 1988 and has been developing consistently since then, so is a very well-established and recognised curriculum.
-It is often characterised by the terms ‘broad and balanced’ as, up to the age of fourteen, students study the full breadth of subjects that are needed to help them develop into well-rounded citizens of the future.
+The British National Curriculum (BNC) is used by the vast majority of schools in the United Kingdom and by thousands of British Curriculum schools all over the world, over 3,000 schools in total.
+It was first launched in 1988 and has been developing consistently since then, so is a very well-established and recognized curriculum.
+It is often characterized by the terms ‘broad and balanced’ as, up to the age of fourteen, students study the full breadth of subjects that are needed to help them develop into well-rounded citizens of the future.
 Here we discuss the Benefits of the British National Curriculum.

 How Does The Curriculum Work?

-The huge strength of the ENC curriculum is that it is highly structured, from the Early Years to age 14, with progress measures throughout this time, so that teachers and parents know exactly how well a student is achieving, and how well s/he is being taught.
-Pupils’ progress is benchmarked against the expectations from the curriculum, and against all the other schools.
+The huge strength of the BNC curriculum is that it is highly structured, from the Early Years to age 14, with progress measures throughout this time, so that teachers and parents know exactly how well a student is achieving, and how well s/he is being taught.
+Pupils’ progress is bench-marked against the expectations from the curriculum, and against all the other schools.

 |Key Stage||Year Groups||Age of Child|